 You may notice some changes in your four-legged pal’s demeanor.
 Fido may seem depressed, and he may withdraw a bit.
 He may also sleep more than he used to.
 Dogs with arthritic pain also sometimes whimper, whine, or bark to vocalize their discomfort.

 If you notice any of these warning signs in your canine friend, the first thing to do is get Fido properly diagnosed.
 While this painful condition cannot be cured, there are many treatment options for it.
-Laser therapy and acupuncture can both help improve your pet’s mobility, reduce his pain, and help him feel better.
+Laser therapy can both help improve your pet’s mobility, reduce his pain, and help him feel better.
 You’ll also want to get some specific advice on your dog’s home care needs.

 Please reach out to us, your New Orleans, LA vet clinic, anytime.
 We’re dedicated to helping you keep your dog happy and healthy for as long as possible!